Blue-Wall-Group/BlueWallGroup-wiki-archive/Definition-of-Quality.md

     * Definition: Have a potential deliverable ready at all times, that encompasses work being completed in the current sprint.
-    * Rationale: Agile methodologies call for frequent and deliveries of product, as well as prioritizing having working software that can be delivered.
+    * Rationale: Agile methodologies call for frequent and deliveries of product, as well as prioritizing having working software that can be delivered at any point of an iteration.
-    * Measurement: State of deliverable will be measured half way through current sprint and at the end of current of sprint.
+    * Measurement: State of deliverable will be measured half way through current sprint and at the end of current sprint.
 State of deliverable will be graded against goal of current sprint, to determine if the deliverable provides best possible value in terms of what the team wanted to accomplish for the sprint.